-All information regarding the details of selections, all preliminary-round and broadcast schedules should be linked to NCAA.com with the use of the NCAA.com logo.
+All information regarding the details of selections, all preliminary rounds and broadcast schedules should be linked to NCAA.com with the use of the NCAA.com logo.

-Email Sign Up
+Email Sign-Up

 Fans who would like to receive more information can sign up to receive newsletters from the NCAA.
-The following link should be included for email sign up: http://www.ncaa.com/newsletter-signup/sports
+The following link should be included for email sign up: NCAA.com/newsletter-signup.